GypsyDangerous/base65536-helper/README.md

   </a>
 </p>

-> Helper functions for the base65536 library to make it easier to encode and decode common data types
+> Helper functions for the base65536 library to make it easier to encode and decode common data types.
+Check out base65536 at https://github.com/qntm/base65536

 ## Install